2010 eruptions of Mount Merapi: Casualties

-The JakartaGlobe reported on 8 November that at least 135 people had died on Merapi's slopes over the previous two weeks, and that authorities were still struggling on Sunday to help those injured from Friday's massive eruption.
+The Jakarta Globe reported on 8 November that at least 135 people had died on Merapi's slopes over the previous two weeks, and that authorities were still struggling on Sunday to help those injured from Friday's massive eruption.
 The bodies of four members of the Indonesian Disaster Response Team were found on the slopes of Mount Merapi on Monday, 8 November.
 A Search and Rescue (SAR) team discovered the bodies at 06:00 at the Glagaharjo barracks.
 The building itself had been destroyed by a volcanic mudflow according to the returning retrieval party.
 The team reported recovering four bodies and seeing one further.
 Another body in Banjarsari hamlet was found by an Army Special Forces (Kopassus) team.
 However rescue officials had to retreat as eruptive activity made their further presence on the slopes too dangerous.
 A hot ash cloud from an eruption forced the SAR group to leave the area carrying only one corpse while the three other bodies were left behind.
 The Jakarta Globe, quoting the Antara news agency, reported the same day that a total of six bodies of the missing Disaster Response Team members were recovered from the village of Glagaharjo in Sleman, Yogyakarta.
 The bodies of another two members of the response team, known as Tagana, were yet to be found or recovered.
 The victims had been missing since Thursday and were presumed dead.

 On Monday 8 November Dr. Surono, Head of the Volcanology and Geological Hazard Mitigation (PVMBG) reminded volunteers and rescue workers that eruptive activity was still high.
 Volunteers were reminded to be aware of the mortal danger presented by the pyroclastic clouds and were encouraged to concentrate on assisting the living at the refugee shelters rather than being concerned about the evacuation of the dead from the mountain.
 It was made clear by Dr. Surono that only Army Special Forces, specialised Search and Rescue teams, and the Police should be involved in those highly dangerous activities.
 Nine further victims died from the further eruptions of Mount Merapi at Dr Sardjito hospital in Yogyakata on Monday 9 November bringing the total number of deaths recorded there to 97, with 103 victims still being treated at that hospital.

 The death toll was reported to be over 153 by 9 November with at least 320,000 people reported to have been evacuated to emergency shelters.
 One hospital recorded 12 more bodies brought to its morgue on 9 November, including seven pulled from a destroyed village.
 Another five people who were being treated for burns died.